calvinfroedge/web-bots-ctf/README.md

 #Code overview

+Note: I have an EC2 AMI for running everything.
+Send me a message if you want it.

 Ran on an Ubuntu 14.04 instance on EC2.
 The web app ran behind an Apache2 server (configuration included in this repo).

 - /webapp: The example app.
 Uses FlightPHP for routing, simple GET and POST routes. the dispatch function is where you can put all global logic to defend against attackers.